 "Yes dear," Hope replied, touching Maria's shoulder.
 They chatted a moment, and Hope offered, "Can I pray for you?"

 Maria nodded.
 Their heads came close, and Hope murmured softly.
 Then, with an "Amen," she was off again.

 1111 Gough Street, San Francisco

-Come celebrate Rev. Glenda Hope's 40+ years of service to the forgotten, the homeless and poor of San Francisco.
+Over 350 people came together to celebrate Rev. Glenda Hope's 40+ years of service to the forgotten, the homeless and poor of San Francisco.